kay27/MineClone5/README.txt

 Using the mod:
 --------------

-This mod adds randomly generated buildings in grass lands and forrests
+This mod adds settlements on world generation

 Credits:
 --------------
-This mod is heavily based on "ruins" by BlockMen
+This mod is based on "ruins" by BlockMen